ferninphilly/developintelligence_snowflake/README.md

 ![hierarchy](./images/hierarchy.png)

-**Please take action here:** Let's create a schema here called "practice"
+**Please take action here:** Let's create a schema here called "practice".

 * **Stages:** Now _this_ is something you might not be used to seeing (and we'll cover this in more detail later). **Stages** in Snowflake are, essentially, external data repositories.
 I'm going to quote a pretty popular blog about it here: